 One of the less talked about cybercrimes that impact Americans is SIM swapping.
 According to the latest data from the FBI, SIM swapping resulted in losses of more than $68 million in 2021.
 Due to the nature of what happens when a SIM swap scam occurs, the financial loss from SIM swapping can be swift and can immediately impact you as an individual.

-Here’s an example of a SIM swapping case we recently saw with one of our clients.
+Follow the link to read about a recent SIM swapping case we saw with one of our clients: Client loses $50,000 in 20 minutes.

 A SIM swapping event can result in criminals gaining access to any account you have connected to your phone number (such as those that use two-factor authentication), ultimately allowing them to reset passwords and gain access to your online accounts, including targeting your banking and investment accounts.